 The rise of ESG investing, heightened regulatory environment, and public pressure for transparency combined with 600+ ESG ratings, multiple ESG frameworks, and standards, combined with disparate data sources and siloed workflows can make tackling ESG priorities daunting.
-Whether your organization is just getting started with an ESG strategy or if you are looking to evolve your existing strategy, the time is now.
+Whether your organization is just getting started with an ESG strategy or you are looking to evolve your existing strategy, the time is now.
 Here’s your step-by-step guide for developing a winning ESG strategy.

 Why Creating an ESG Strategy is Critical